 In fact, wherever we are on the economic ladder, it’s pretty easy to see the advantages of people on the higher rungs, and pretty hard to see the disadvantages of the people below.

 Looking back, looking ahead: Racial differences in time frames

 When Eibach and Ehrlinger told another group of students, of varying races, either to think back to our unequal past, or to think ahead of achieving true equality in the future, they eliminated entirely the racial differences in the perception of the status quo.
-All students, majority and minority, who spent time thinking about life in the U.S. 40 years ago said that they thought we have made relatively high levels of progress.
-And all students, majority and minority, who spent time thinking about the goal of complete equality were less satisfied with where things are now.
+All students, majority and minority, who spent time thinking about life in the U.S. before the Civil Rights Movement said that they thought we have made relatively high levels of progress.
+And all students, majority and minority, who spent time thinking about the goal of genuine equality were less satisfied with where things are now.
 One’s frame of reference, then, has a significant impact on how one views current conditions.
 As Eibach and Erhlinger wrote,

 “[W]hen White and ethnic minority Americans rate the magnitude of racial progress differently, they are not answering the same question differently.
 Rather, they are answering two different questions.
 White Americans tend to assess how much progress we’ve made compared to the past while ethnic minorities tend to assess how much progress we’ve made compared to where we should be.
 When the question of racial progress is framed the same for Whites and ethnic minorities, the gap in their perceptions is reduced or eliminated.” (page 75)